Obarun/66/doc/66-scandir.md

     The ultimate output fallback (i.e. the place where error messages go when nothing catches them, e.g. the error messages from the catch-all logger and the 66-supervise process managing the catch-all logger) is not `/dev/console`, but the descriptor that was init's standard error.
     Stopping the container with reboot will make the container's init program report being killed by a `SIGHUP`.
 Stopping it with [66 poweroff](66-poweroff.html) will make it report being killed by a `SIGINT`.
 This is according to the reboot(2) specification.
     Stopping the container with [66 halt](66-halt.html), however, is different.
 It will make the container's pid 1 read a number in the `/run/66/container/<UID>/halt` file which contents the variable `EXITCODE`, and exit with the code it has read.
 (Default is 0.)
-This means that in order to run a command in a container managed by [66 boot](66-boot.html) and exit the container when the command dies while reporting the exit code to its parent, [66 boot](66-boot.html) use the `/etc/66/rc.init.container` file instead of the `/etc/66/rc.init` file.
-This file should be modified to launch the command that you want to start inside this container.
-Then you need to stop that container calling [66 halt](66-halt.html).
+A container is booted with [66 boot -c](66-boot.html): it brings up the enabled trees as a full supervised system rather than launching a single command.
+Define whatever the container should run as ordinary services in those trees, then stop it with [66 halt](66-halt.html).
     All the running services will be killed, all the zombies will be reaped, and the container will exit with the required exit code.

 - **-c, --no-logger**: do not catch logs.
 On a non-containerized system, that means that all the logs from the *scandir* will go to `/dev/console`, and that `/dev/console` will also be the default `stdout` and `stderr` for services running under the supervision tree: use of this option is discouraged.
 On a containerized system (when paired with the `-B` option), it simply means that these outputs go to the default `stdout` and `stderr` given to the container's init - this should generally not be the default, but might be useful in some cases.

 - **-L, --log-user** *log_user*: run catch-all logger as *log_user* user.
 Default is `%%66log_user%%`.
 The default can also be changed at compile-time by passing the `-D 66-log-user=user` option to `meson setup`.

-- **-s, --skeleton** *skel*: use *skel* as skeleton directory.
-Directory containing *skeleton* files.
-This option is not meant to be used directly even with root.
-[66 boot](66-boot.html) calls it during the boot process.
-Default is `%%skel%%`.

 #### Usage examples